Robert Jarni: Croatia U19

 From June 2017 to 2019, Jarni was the head coach of the Croatia U19 national football team.

-NorthEast United FC
+NorthEast United

-From August 2019, Jarni was appointed as the head coach of Indian club NorthEast United FC, a club based in Guwahati, Assam.
+From August 2019, Jarni was appointed as the head coach of Indian club NorthEast United, a club based in Guwahati, Assam.
 It competes in the Indian Super League.
 His former World Cup teammate Igor Stimac is the head coach of India national football team.

-On 10 February 2020, he was dismissed as head coach, in what was called a mutual agreement, after a poor streak on 11 winless matches left the team 9th out of 10 teams on the points table.
+On 10 February 2020, he was dismissed as head coach, in what was called a mutual agreement, after a poor streak of eleven winless matches left the team ninth out of ten teams in the table.

 Futsal career

 Following his retirement from professional football, Jarni went on to play futsal for Croatian club MNK Split.
 He had his first spell with the club between 2002 and 2007, before leaving due to his managerial duties with Hajduk Split during the 2007–08 season.
 After being replaced as Hajduk's manager, he returned to MNK Split and continued his career as a futsal player in the summer of 2008.

 He also won two international caps and scored two goals for the Croatia national futsal team in November 2003 during their qualifying campaign for the FIFA Futsal World Cup.
 As of 2016, he is the only Croatian footballer with international caps in both football and futsal.